Vogaeael/drawCards/README.md

 ### Create .env
 You need a `.env` file, as template you can use the `.env.dist`.
+To generate your own bot-token use this [Tutorial](https://www.writebots.com/discord-bot-token/).

 ## Compile to .js files
 ### One time